tmoula/The-Deployables/README.md

 ### Planned
-- ✅ Add the readme
+-  Add the readme
-- ✅ Update readme with PlantUML diagram of system components
 - ⬜ Add to readme AI citation(s)
-- ✅ Update readme with this task list
+-  Update readme with this task list
-- ✅ Update readme database instructions
+- Update readme database instructions
-- ✅ Figure out port-forward with Postgres on GKE to connect local code to DB
-- ✅ Figure out port-forward with RabbitMQ on GKE to connect local code to DB
-- ✅ Pushing images to Harbor on GKE
-- ✅ Secret for Harbor image container pulls
-- ✅ Add namespace(s) to GKE cluster
-- ✅ Deploy K8s manifests to GKE cluster
-- ✅ Integration test on GKE - ensuring emails are sent
-- ✅ Use GitHub Secrets and K8s Secrets - No secrets in the repo
 - ⬜ 80% unit test coverage

 ### In Progress